ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 Run An LDMS Streams Daemon
 ---------------------------
 This section will go over how to start and configure a simple LDMS Streams deamon to collect the Darshan data and store to a CSV file.
-If an LDMS Streams daemon is already running on the system then please skip to the next section `Test The Darshan-LDMS Integrated Code`_.
+If an LDMS Streams daemon is already running on the system then please skip to `Test the Darshan-LDMS Integrated Code (Multi Node)`_.

 1. First, initialize an ldms streams daemon on a compute node as follows: